trevorhobenshield/QuickLabel/README.md

 <br>

 Final output is shown.
-Directories are created for each class that was found, which matches your keywords in `keywords.txt`.
-Images are moved into their respective class-label directories.
+Directories are created for each class that was found, which match your keywords in `keywords.txt`.
+Images are moved into their respective class-labeled directories.

 <br>